BiliouriV/SPICE-based-SSTA-Analysis/README.md

 # SPICE-based-SSTA-Analysis

+by Viktoria Biliouri

-SPICE-based SSTA Analysis for a chain of two CMOS Inverters, using Monte Carlo Method on HSPICE program.
+PowerPoint Presentation of SPICE-based SSTA Analysis for a chain of two CMOS Inverters, using Monte Carlo Method on HSPICE program.

+This Project was conducted during the Summer R&D Internships of CAS (Circuits and Systems) Lab, in University of Thessaly.